-Items in password list can be dragged (from first column) to be sorted; rightclick on the password list to options menu (add and remove items, reset, export...), doubleclick to edit an element, use Ctrl+C to copy a string.
+You can rightclick on the password list to open the options menu (add and remove items, reset, export...), doubleclick to edit an element, and use Ctrl+C to copy a string.

 Set/change master password

 If no password is set the password manager will be accessible without prompting for authentication, otherwise password list tab (and passwords in dropdown menu in Password form) will not be displayed until the user correctly authenticates, accessing to the password manager providing correct master password/keyfile.